 Do you know how to choose Egyptian cotton bed sheets or linens based on thread count, weave, and other fabric specifications?
 Getting a great night’s sleep is down to so many factors, but once you’ve got the perfect mattress and pillow, there’s just one thing left - the perfect bed sheets!
 Many bedding shoppers mistakenly focus on thread count - the higher the better quality?
 But the savvy shopper knows that there is so much more to getting the best luxury bedding than picking the highest thread count sheets you can find.
 Knowing the industry tricks and asking a few more questions - such as “What is the best bed sheet thread count?” , “Is Egyptian cotton the best material for bed sheets?”, and “Is a higher thread count better?” - is the best way to achieve the sleep experience of your dreams.
 Read on to find out more about bed sheets in 2020:

-What is thread count for bed sheets?
+What is thread count for cotton bed sheets?

 Simply put, bed sheet thread count is the number of threads woven horizontally (the weft) and vertically (the warp) into one square inch of fabric.
 It is a unit of textile measurement applied to sheets and other types of fabric such as shirts and shawls.

-Are higher thread count bed sheets better?
+Is a high thread count bed sheet better?

 Many consumers believe a higher thread count automatically represents higher quality sheets.
 Why is that?
 Because theoretically, the more cotton threads a manufacturer can weave into one square inch of fabric, the finer each individual cotton thread must be.
 And finer cotton feels softer and smoother to the skin.